telerik/winforms-docs/controls/slideview/overview.md

 # WinForms SlideView Overview

 __RadSlideView__ is a flexible navigation control that allows you to slide between different views, thus providing an interactive navigation.
 With it, you can build a gallery display to show your images and content efficiently.
+It is suitable for browsing images or other items in a collection, such as photos in an album or items in a product details page, one item at a time.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-overview.html %}